-- attend.

-- For children from PreK to 3rd grade.

-- Available in October-November and April-May.
+- The group maximum is 80 students per day based on the estimated number of students to attend. - For children from PreK to 3rd grade. - Available in October-November and April-May.

-Shades of Us Program
+Shades of Us Program (Not currently offered)

 As young learners prepare to navigate their diverse world, the Shades of Us program serves to help them recognize and celebrate differences.
 Students will observe traits that make people unique while exploring how individuals work together within communities.